Not to be missed tonight at the Tokyo Olympics

 The search for medals continues in the pool

 Canada will have other chances to win medals in the pool.
-Maggie McNeil secured a place in the 100m butterfly final.
-Young Summer McIntosh will be in the 400 freestyle final where the men’s 4x100m relay team will try to excel as the Canadians did yesterday By earning money in following them.
+Maggie McNeill secured a place in the 100m butterfly final.
+Young Summer McIntosh will run in the 400m freestyle final, where the men’s 4x100m team will try to excel as the Canadians did yesterday with the silver medal.

 In fencing, many Canadians will be at work in saber (women) and singles (men) events.

-In the second round of women’s tennis, Leila Fernandez will face Czech B. Krichkova in singles at Ariak Tennis Court.
-The Canadian young man had a A good start to the tournament by winning his first match Against the forty-sixth world racket Dayana Yastremska.
+In the second round of women’s tennis, Leila Annie Fernandez will meet Czech B Krijkova.
+The young Canadian made a good start to the tournament by defeating world number 46 racket racket Diana Yastremska.

 In beach volleyball, the preliminary round continues at Shiokazi Park: Canadians Sarah Pavan and Melissa Humana-Parides will face German duo Julia Sodi and Karla Burger.